aplteam/Tatin/docs/FirstStepsWithTatin.md

 ### Tatin Variables

-For every package Tatin will establish certain variables, though strictly speaking they are not variables but niladic functions, the APL equivalent of a constant.
+For every package Tatin will establish certain variables, though strictly speaking they are not variables but niladic functions, the best way to simulate a constant in APL.

+Those variables are injected into a namespace `TatinVars` which in turn is injected into `code`.

 Some of them always exist, some of them only under certain circumstances.
+This is a list:

 #### `CONFIG`